eslerm/ansible-briefly/slides.md

 ### Role example

-Below if the file list of the role:
+Below is the file list of the `demo` role:
 ```
 ###
 ```